-If you feel like you’ve tried every over-the-counter solution available, you might be considering acne solutions offered by dermatologists.
-In this article, we’ll be taking a look at the medical 🩺 and other options they have for acne prone skin.
+If you feel like you’ve tried every over-the-counter solution available, you might be considering acne treatments offered by dermatologists.
+In this article, we’ll be taking a look at the medical and other options they have for acne-prone skin.

 Acne Pills: What Are Your Options?

 There are four main categories to choose from when it comes to acne pills:

 All of these can help in different ways, but first, what are they?